replication-pack/PatchTrack/README.md

 ├── output                       # figures and csv files of all the results of running the tool ├── requirements.txt             # List of python dependencies required by the tool ├── tests                        # Testing different component of the tool.
-This is still a WIP └── tokens-example.txt           # Example token file.
+This is still a WIP └── tokens-example.txt           # Example file containing GitHub API tokens seperated by a comma (,).
 This should be renamed to `tokens.txt`
 ```

 ## Setting up